github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests.md

   - Pull requests
 shortTitle: Compare branches
 ---

-{% note %}
+> [!NOTE]

-**Note:** When creating your pull request, you can change the base branch that you're comparing your changes against.
+> When creating your pull request, you can change the base branch that you're comparing your changes against.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request#changing-the-branch-range-and-destination-repository)."

-{% endnote %}

 You can view proposed changes in a pull request in the Files changed tab.
 ![Screenshot of the tabs for a pull request.
 The "Files changed" tab is outlined in dark orange.](/assets/images/help/pull_requests/pull-request-tabs-changed-files.png)